BioPAX/Paxtools/README.md

 ### Searching for pre-defined patterns ###

 This software is developed as a library, however it also supports searching BioPAX models using some pre-defined patterns and output formats, without any programming.
-To do this please get the latest jar from the [Downloads](http://code.google.com/p/biopax-pattern/downloads/list) page, and run it with the following command.
+To do this, run the biopax-pattern jar with the following command.

 ```
 java -Xmx5G -jar biopax-pattern-{version}.jar